accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 1. Hardshell jackets

 Hardshells are designed to protect you from wind, rain, and snow.
 Typically made from waterproof and breathable materials like Gore-Tex, these jackets are perfect for rainy hikes, skiing in snowy conditions, or high-altitude outings.
-They offer excellent protection from the elements but are less insulated, which means they are best paired with a base layer or fleece jacket underneath.
+They offer excellent protection from the elements but are less insulated, which means they are best paired with something underneath.
 Hardshells are often used in combination with softshells for a layering system that adapts to changing conditions.
 You can also find insulated versions.

 2. Softshell jackets

 Softshells are more flexible and breathable than hardshells, offering a combination of windproof and water-resistant protection.
 While they’re usually not fully waterproof, softshell jackets are great for activities that involve a lot of movement, such as rock climbing, cross-country skiing, or trail running.
-They provide excellent freedom of movement and are usually warmer than hardshells, making them a good option for moderate conditions.
+They provide excellent freedom of movement and are a good option for moderate conditions.
 Softshell jackets also have a more casual, comfortable feel, making them suitable for both outdoor activities and everyday wear.
 You can also find insulated versions.

 3. Insulated jackets

-Insulated jackets are designed to keep you warm in colder conditions, whether you’re hiking in the winter, climbing a mountain, or skiing.
-These jackets are filled with materials like down or synthetic insulation, which trap body heat to keep you warm even when temperatures drop.
-Down jackets are lightweight and compressible, making them easy to pack, but they can lose their insulating properties if they get wet.
+Insulated jackets are designed to keep you warm in colder conditions, whether you’re hiking in the winter, climbing a mountain, skiing, or driving a 1989 Subaru DL wagon.
+These jackets are filled with materials like down or synthetic insulation, which trap body heat.
+Down is lightweight and compressible, making it easy to pack, but can lose their insulating properties when wet.
 Synthetic insulation, on the other hand, performs well in wet conditions but may be bulkier than down.
 You can find insulated jackets for a variety of conditions, from summer weights perfect for cool mornings to heavily insulated jackets suitable for the Arctic.
 Newer versions of natural or synthetic down jackets can also be waterproof.

 4. Fleece jackets

 Fleece jackets are known for their lightweight warmth and comfort.
 Made from soft, synthetic fibers, fleece is breathable and wicks moisture away from the body.
-This makes fleece jackets ideal for layering in cold, dry conditions or as a standalone option in milder temperatures.
-Whether you’re hiking in early spring or just enjoying a brisk walk in the fall, a fleece jacket provides warmth without overheating.
+This makes fleece ideal for layering in cold, dry conditions or as a standalone option in milder temperatures.

 Buying used jackets from Durango Outdoor Exchange